moira-alert/doc/source/installation/webhooks_scripts.rst

 .TriggerID         string         Trigger id .SendAlertResponse map[string]any JSON response on POST request decoded into map
 ================== ============== ==============================================

+The result of filling template must be a valid url.

 For example, if we have: